San Diego Padres owner Peter Seidler, who spent big in pursuit of a World Series title, dies at 63 – KION546

 A cause of death wasn’t disclosed.
 Seidler, a third-generation member of the O’Malley family that used to own the Brooklyn/Los Angeles Dodgers, was a two-time cancer survivor.
 The team announced in mid-September that Seidler had an unspecified medical procedure in August and wouldn’t be back at the ballpark the rest of the year.

+“Today, our love and prayers encircle Peter’s family as they grieve the loss of an extraordinary husband, father, son, brother, uncle and friend,” Padres CEO Erik Greupner said in a statement.
+“Peter was a kind and generous man who was devoted to his wife, children and extended family.
+He also consistently exhibited heartfelt compassion for others, especially those less fortunate.

+“His impact on the city of San Diego and the baseball world will be felt for generations,” Greupner said.
+“His generous spirit is now firmly embedded in the fabric of the Padres.
+Although he was our Chairman and owner, Peter was at his core a Padres fan.
+He will be dearly missed.”

-Seidler was part of a group that purchased the Padres in 2012 and bought out Ron Fowler’s majority stake in November 2020.
-Seidler also bought Rawlings in conjunction with MLB in 2018.
+Seidler was part of a group that purchased the Padres in 2012, and he bought out Ron Fowler’s majority stake in November 2020.
+Seidler also bought Rawlings Sporting Goods Company Inc. in conjunction with MLB in 2018.

 AP MLB: https://apnews.com/MLB